Quercus palmeri: Description

 Quercus palmeri usually grows in small populations, some of which are actually all clones of a single plant.
 One such clone in the Jurupa Mountains in Riverside County, California, named the Jurupa Oak, was determined to be over 13,000 years old, a single individual living as a relict from the Pleistocene.
 It is therefore one of the oldest living plants in the world.

 Taxonomy

 Quercus palmeri is placed in Quercus section Protobalanus.

 Quercus dunnii Kellogg, common name Dunn oak, is synonymous with Palmer oak.
 Palmer oak does not occur in New Mexico; the specimens were misidentified and later corrected to Quercus grisea, per SEINet.
 Per FNA, the population of golden oaks in eastern Arizona appear to be introgressed Quercus chrysolepis and Q. palmeri, best called Q. chrysolepis aff.
 Q. palmeri.
 These populations of Q. chrysolepis demonstrate historical hybridization between Q. chrysolepis and Q. palmeri.

-Quercus palmeri was recently discovered in Southern Nevada in Christmas tree pass that was previously only know from fossils.
+Quercus palmeri was recently discovered in southern Nevada in Christmas Tree Pass that was previously only known from fossils.